oracle-livelabs/adb/shared/adb-load-analyze-workshop/develop-dashboards/develop-dashboards.md

 ## Task 1: Create a view by executing this script in SQL Worksheet

+Run a sql script that will perform two tasks.
+First, primary keys are defined on tables to ensure uniqueness between rows.
+Then, foreign key constraints are added that ensure data integrity between tables.
+These constraints have the added benefit of improving performance.

-Create a `SALES_DASHBOARD` view that you will use to create your analytic dashboard.
-You can conveniently access the browser-based SQL Worksheet directly from your ADW or ATP console.
+Next, the script creates a `SALES_DASHBOARD` view that you will use to create your analytic dashboard.
+This simplifies the usability for analytics users; they can simply use the one view for all of their queries.
+You can conveniently access the browser-based SQL Worksheet directly from your Autonomous Database console.

 [](include:adb-goto-sql-worksheet.md)